-Although not as high as California’s Sierra, what Washington lacks in elevation (the state’s highest point being Lakeview Ridge at 7,126 ft / 2,172 m*), it makes up for with remote trails, spectacular mountainscapes, and deservedly glorified wilderness areas including the Goat Rocks Wilderness, Alpine Lakes Wilderness, Glacier Peak Wilderness, and North Cascades National Park (not a wilderness area, but glorious nonetheless).
+Although not as high as California’s Sierra, what Washington lacks in elevation (the state’s highest point being Lakeview Ridge at 7,126 ft / 2,172 m*), it makes up for with remote trails, spectacular mountainscapes, and deservedly glorified wilderness areas including the Goat Rocks Wilderness, Alpine Lakes Wilderness, Glacier Peak Wilderness, and North Cascades National Park (aka the Stephen Mather Wilderness).

 *Some people say that Goat Crest in the Goat Rocks Wilderness may actually have the honor of “highest point on Washington’s PCT”, but the Pacific Crest Trail Association says Lakeview Ridge so that’s what we’re going with here.